bkuri/vfab/docs/api/complete-api-reference.md

-# ploTTY v0.9.0 Complete API Documentation
+# vfab v0.9.0 Complete API Documentation

 ## Overview

-This is the comprehensive API documentation for ploTTY v0.9.0, covering all stable public APIs for v1.0.0 compatibility.
+This is the comprehensive API documentation for vfab v0.9.0, covering all stable public APIs for v1.0.0 compatibility.

 ## Table of Contents